 “You can make a full-time income from teaching online.”

 “Educators are making millions in passive income, selling online courses.”

 The chances are you have known it already.
 Just in case you didn’t, pat yourself on the back for being inquisitive about something which has got high potential.

 Online Entrepreneurs are working in the now.
-If data are to be believed, it’s going to rise up.
-If you have a thing for teaching English, you might as well leverage this opportunity as well.
+If data are to believe, it’s going to rise up.
+If you have a thing for teaching English, you might leverage this opportunity as well.

 This guide will give you an overview of online teaching while answering the questions that any potential educator ask a lot.